RedHat-UX/red-hat-design-system/docs/foundations/color/accessibility.md

 ## Using color alone

 When considering methods of communication or feedback, do not use color (or location) alone.
 Ensure there is a text label, icon, underline, or other visual cue to communicate meaning.
-Consider how the following components would look to a color blind user.
+Consider how the following elements would look to a color blind user.

 {% example palette="light",
           alt="Dialog with a red-orange Leave button, a form field with a red bottom border, and progress steps without labels",